 Unless you are a diabetic, HNE does not cover podiatry care for "Routine" foot care.
 This includes care of corns, calluses, and trimming of nails.
-HNE covers Non-Routine podiatry services available from an In-Plan podiatrist.
+HNE covers Non-Routine podiatry services available from a podiatrist.
 This includes treatment of podiatric diseases and conditions.